danielsyang/skipthedishesreact/README.md

 ```

 # Observations
-The project contains only a `yarn.lock`, so Yarn is mostly needed to install all dependecies correctly.
+The project contains both `yarn.lock` and `package-lock.json`, so either Yarn or NPM are good to use, but Yarn is preferable because is faster.
 Also keep in mind Node (npm) should be already installed on your machine.